jiwang6/compsci210/README.md

 Also, there were some functions that would've worked WAY BETTER with pass by reference functions!
 We already did that so why didn't zybooks allow it?
 Only the dean knows and he left on Friday.

+### PEX2
+i'm about y33t myself into the abyss because of this class

 ## Misc
 Random C projects I might create for cyber or whatever.